biglotteryfund/blf-alpha/docs/application-forms/under10k/questions.md

 -   Required field
 -   Must be either a **PNG** image, **JPEG** image, or **PDF** file
 -   File-size must be under **12 MB**
+-   Scanned for viruses at the point of upload

 ## Terms and conditions